matthewmueller/joy/Readme.md

 ![joy compiler](https://user-images.githubusercontent.com/170299/33872480-b10be348-df49-11e7-80b1-06736c8298ae.png)

+**⚠️ Joy development is currently on hold.
+Recent Go -> WASM developments look like a more promising path to Go being a great choice for frontend development.
+I'm thrilled to see development moving so quickly now and I think our efforts are better spent improving the Go to WASM compiler.
+As for Joy, there are quite a few interesting nuggets of code in here that I'd encourage you to dig up, polish and open source 😊.
+Thanks for your interest in this project!**

+**– Matt**

 Translate idiomatic Go into concise Javascript that works in every browser.
 Use Go's type system and world-class tooling to build large web applications with confidence.

 Visit [mat.tm/joy](https://mat.tm/joy) to learn more about Joy.